 For those who have been following regularly, this will be the final installment of Alistair Moffat’s book called Before Scotland, and I think it will be a dilly!
 You remember from the previous blog Phil Harding of Time Team.
 It seems he was raised near the famous “Stonehenge” monument in southern England.
 He says that as a child he watched the archeology being done there and that appears to have influenced his choice of occupation, much to his mother’s chagrin.
+An interview in The Guardian tells us that Phil was very different from his mother and that she tried to prevent him from pursuing archeology.
+His father was more open but he died tragically of a heart attack when Phil was in his twenties.
+Many of us would wonder why and try to plum this painful mystery if it happened to us, and poor Phil maintained a long bitterness over it.

 One day I came across a quotation from an old Roman writer (Tacitus in his book “Agricola”) that said the following about Celtic tribes — “The [sacred] grove is the center of their whole religion, regarded as the cradle of the race and the dwelling-place of the supreme god to whom all things are subject and obedient.”
 That sentence made me wonder if symbolically the circles (the wooden ones especially) represented an original grove where the first people had met with their god.
 But that was just speculation, and what was needed was some scientific basis to it or to any theory about the circles.
 So I went back to Before Scotland and its mention that 80 per cent of modern Brits are descended from ancient hunter-gather-fishers who came to the British Isles many thousands of years ago.

 That certainly begged a question — “What about the other 20 percent?”
 The author Moffat is very emphatic that most of the 20 percent had their origins in (of all places) Mesopotamia, which we know as Iraq and part of eastern Turkey.
 These ancient people (not the much later Arabs and Kurds who live there now) arrived in Britain not long after 4,000 B.C. and introduced there the practice of agriculture — they were farmers, shepherds, gardeners.
-Gradually, these early settlers transformed the whole culture, including for the first time in Britain the building of large monuments of wood and stone — the now famous circles.
+Gradually, these early settlers transformed the whole culture, including for the first time in Britain the building of large monuments of wood and stone — presumably the now famous circles.

 I couldn’t help but follow the thread.
 The DNA evidence about the 20 per cent appeared to lead to interesting possibilities, and now it will have be researched further by experts in the field.
 Time to get Phil Harding working on the case!